Reference Knowledgeable Network for Machine Reading Comprehension: Experiments

 \subsection{Setup}

-The experiments were run on 8 NVIDIA Tesla P40 GPUs, and the implementation of \textit{RekNet} was based on the Pytorch implementation of ALBERT$_{xxlarge}$ \cite{lan2019albert}.
-In the experiments, we adopted ALBERT pre-trained on SQuAD v2.0 \cite{rajpurkar2018SQuAD2} as \emph{Reference Extractor}, due to SQuAD v2.0 has the largest contribution to other MRC tasks among extractive tasks \cite{khashabi2020unifiedqa}.
-We set the number of knowledge quadruples for each candidate answer \emph{k} to 5, which leads to the best performance for \textit{RekNet}.
-Our fine-tuning hyper-parameters of \emph{RekNet} are given in Table \ref{hyperparameter}, which leads to our best performance.
+We run the experiments on $8$ NVIDIA Tesla P40 GPUs, and the implementation of \textit{RekNet} is based on the Pytorch implementation of ALBERT$_{xxlarge}$ \cite{lan2019albert}.
+In the experiments, we adopt ALBERT pre-trained on SQuAD 2.0 \cite{rajpurkar2018SQuAD2} as \emph{Reference Extractor}, due to SQuAD 2.0 has the largest contribution to other MRC tasks among extractive tasks \cite{khashabi2020unifiedqa}.
+Besides, we eliminate the possibility of extracting null \emph{Reference Span}\footnote{We eliminate above possibility by drastically increasing the threshold $\tau$ in \textit{Reference Extractor}.
+According to \cite{devlin2019bert}, when $S \cdot T_0+E \cdot T_0 > \max_{i\leq j} S \cdot T_i+E \cdot T_j + \tau$, \emph{Reference Extractor} will return a null \emph{Reference Span}.}, to ensure all examples can get a non-null \emph{Reference Span}, because there exist questions with null span as the golden answer in SQuAD 2.0.
+We set the number of knowledge quadruples for each candidate answer \emph{k} to $5$, which leads to the best performance for \textit{RekNet}.
+The fine-tuning hyper-parameters of \emph{RekNet} are given in Table \ref{hyperparameter}, which leads to the optimal performance.
+In detail, statistics about the length are based on token level, and \textit{Source Content} denotes the input sequence of model ($[CLS]\;R\;[SEP]\;Q'+A_i\;[SEP]$).